DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 ## Conference Presentations

-“Microbial Representations in Literary-Scientific Hybrid Texts,” Modern Language Association Annual Convention, Seattle, WA, January 12, 2020.
+“Microbial Representations in Literary-Scientific Hybrid Texts,” Modern Language Association Annual Convention, Seattle, WA, January 12, 2020. {{< link uri="/mla-2020" >}}Read here.{{< /link >}}

-“Fecal Froths and Sourdough Starters: A Non-Phenomenology of Alimentation,” 33rd Annual Conference of the Society for Literature, Science, and the Arts, Irvine, CA, November 8, 2019.
+“Fecal Froths and Sourdough Starters: A Non-Phenomenology of Alimentation,” 33rd Annual Conference of the Society for Literature, Science, and the Arts, Irvine, CA, November 8, 2019. {{< link uri="/slsa2019" >}}Read here.{{< /link >}}

-“Sisyphean Software: Cycling Through the Absurd Joy of Dark Souls,” 31st Annual Conference of the Society for Literature, Science, and the Arts, Tempe, AZ, November 10, 2017.
+“Sisyphean Software: Cycling Through the Absurd Joy of Dark Souls,” 31st Annual Conference of the Society for Literature, Science, and the Arts, Tempe, AZ, November 10, 2017. {{< link uri="/sisyphean-software" >}}Read here.{{< /link >}}

-“Extensions of Nature: Sonic Problematics of Simondon’s Preindividual Reality,” 31st Annual Conference of the Society for Literature, Science, and the Arts, Tempe, AZ, November 9, 2017.
+“Extensions of Nature: Sonic Problematics of Simondon’s Preindividual Reality,” 31st Annual Conference of the Society for Literature, Science, and the Arts, Tempe, AZ, November 9, 2017. {{< link uri="/extensions-of-nature" >}}Read here.{{< /link >}}

-“After-Death: The Distribution of Cognition in Daniel Suarez’s Daemon and Freedom,” 30th Annual Conference of the Society for Literature, Science, and the Arts, Atlanta, GA, November 4, 2016.
+“After-Death: The Distribution of Cognition in Daniel Suarez’s _Daemon_ and _Freedom_,” 30th Annual Conference of the Society for Literature, Science, and the Arts, Atlanta, GA, November 4, 2016.

 “Spinoza’s Strategy Guide to Video Game Completion,” 29th Annual Conference of the Society for Literature, Science, and the Arts, Houston, TX, November 15, 2015.